waldinho/james-waller-digital.com-NEW/README.md

 3. Find cool picture for the homepage, perhaps do random image generator.
 4. Decide on colours.
 5. Set up JSON file for content.
-6. Fonts and typography CSS
+6. Fonts and typography CSS.
+7. Good morning, afternoon, evening on homepage logic.